elsiefore/AccountingNotes/accountingPrinciples.md

 ## Financial Statements
  * Accrual basis of accounting will result in the following accounts being created:
     * Accounts Receivable
     * Interest Receivable
 	* Prepaid Expenses
 	* Accounts Payable
 	* Accrued Expenses Payable
 	* Deferred Revenues

+ * Income Statement
+ 	* Revenues
+	* Expenses
+	* Gains and Losses
+	* Gross Profit: for retailer or manufacturer, gross profit = net sales - cost of goods sold.

+ * Statement of Comprehensive Income
+ 	* Unrealized gains or losses on derivatives used in hedging
+	* Unrealized gains or losses on pension and postretirement liabilities
+	* Foreign currency translation adjustments
+	* Included in accumulated other comprehensive income, a separate item within stockholders' equity.

+ * Balance Sheet
+ 	* **Working Capital** = current assets - currency liabilities
+	* **Current ratio** = currenct assets/current liabilities
+	* Working capital and current ratio are indicators of the corporation's ability to pay its obligations.
+  * Statement of Stockholders' Equity
+  * Statement of Cash Flows (SCF)
+  	* Cash flow from operating activities, investing activities, financing activities.